JohnEstropia/CoreStore/README.md

 (If you have never heard of "Configurations", you'll find them in your *.xcdatamodeld* file)
 <img src="https://cloud.githubusercontent.com/assets/3029684/8333192/e52cfaac-1acc-11e5-9902-08724f9f1324.png" alt="xcode configurations screenshot" height=212 />

-In our sample above, note that you don't need to do the `CoreStore.defaultStack = dataStack` line.
+In our sample code above, note that you don't need to do the `CoreStore.defaultStack = dataStack` line.
 You can just as well hold a reference to the `DataStack` like below and call all its instance methods directly:
 ```swift
 class MyViewController: UIViewController {
     let dataStack = DataStack(modelName: "MyModel")